Southampton-RSG-Training/industry-skills-agile-training/episodes/21-1-collaboration-workflow.md

 - Describe how workflow relates to process
 - Describe the purpose of branches in a repository
+- Verify that team is able to developing using project repository locally
 - Define the elements of a feature-branch workflow
 - Describe four major strategies for merging branches
-- Bullet-point some advantages and limitations of working in a feature-branch workflow
-- Verify that team is able to developing using project repository locally
 - Create and use a branch
-- Define a pull request and identify some reasons for using pull requests
-- Submit a pull request in GitHub
-- Review a pull request
-- Resolve a small conflict between two branches

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## How are a Development Process and Version Control Related?

-FIXME: how the use of infrastructure should reflect and support how the team operates
-FIXME: the reality of simultaneous strands of development in a project
-FIXME: the main branch, the need for multiple branches
+In a software development project the infrastructure - particularly the version control system - should be configured and used in way that reflects and support the team’s chosen development process.
+This alignment ensures that the tools in place reinforce the way the team works, rather than creating friction or bottlenecks.
+With a team following an agile, feature-driven workflow, the version control system should explicitly support that workflow.

+Ultimately, as development processes evolve, the infrastructure should evolve with them.
+A version control system that reflects the development process helps to reduce coding errors, increases communications between members, streamline the collaborative process, and improves the overall efficiency and quality of the software being produced.

+In the next couple of episodes, we'll look at how to use well-established practices for using version control, using Git and GitHub as an example, to illustrate how it can support software developed using an agile approach.

 :::::::::::::::::::::::::::::::::::::::  challenge